You are currently viewing How To Tell Intuition From Anxiety

 In our article last week, guest writer Sunny Ebsary tells us his experience with art therapy and how important it was in his healing process.
 Click here to read it!

-Alli Cravener is a social media coordinator and writer who is passionate about connecting people through words.
-Alli studied English at Arizona State University and has found her niche uniting concept and content in the realm of mental health and the expressive arts.
+Starting with a creative written voice and a BA in English from ASU, Alli Cravener has become so much more than Integrative Counsel’s voice!
+Not only is she a writer who is passionate about connecting concepts and content, Alli is also currently a grad student working towards her Master’s in Counseling.
+She is also the editor-in-chief, office manager, AND intake specialist at Integrative Counsel.
+When you call us, you’ll talk to Alli!
 Alli’s interests include painting, history, learning about other people, and wearing the color pink.
 She likens herself to a “mouse in a palm tree”, and she loves it that way.